 Jeremy Hambly (known online as either Unsleeved Media, MidWestly, and more commonly as The Quartering) is an overweight skeptic YouTuber from Wisconsin who's main claim to fame is that he "knows Sargon".
 His videos can best be described as "antisocial personality" meets "mentally handicapped", with his YouTube videos being so dull and his prose so slow that one can watch them at faster speeds and still understand him completely.
 His content is lackluster, and his opinions mundane but he claims they're 'spicy', thus proving white people don't know spicy.

-Jeremy began his YouTube career as a Magic: the Gathering commentator, talking about his favorite children's card game.
-Largely his content was unboxing cards form the newest set, offering his lackluster critique of various cards and how he imagined how good they would be in the new format; however, he was known to have never looked through a spoiler list and thus was relegated to reading cards in his videos and on streams, constantly hung up on what they would do and interactions (as a Magic player myself and former judge for the game, excuse my explanation here), showing he was incredibly lazy.
+Jeremy began his YouTube career as a claw machine commentator, moving on quickly to talking about his favorite children's card game, Magic: the Gathering.
+Largely his content was unboxing cards form the newest set, offering his lackluster critique of various cards in the set and how good he imagined they would be in the new format (the rotating Standard); however, he was known to have never looked through a spoiler list and thus was relegated to reading cards in his videos and on streams, constantly hung up on what they would do and interactions, showing he was incredibly lazy.
 He rather quickly moved on to talking about the "infiltration" of social justice warriors into his card game, and how they were ruining the game by their demands to be pandered to.
 He had been receiving promotional material up until roughly June 2017, when a tweet about how Planeswalkers (the "heroes" in Magic) don't need bathrooms, they "piss into the aether", a reference to the transgender bathroom controversy at the time.
-Wizards of the Coast, makers of the card game, removed him from the list of people they gave promotional material to, and Jeremy crooned about how he was an edgy boy being punished for being too edgy, even stating that the current crop of people who get promotional material are "milktoast" (ironic, considering the only thing spicy about him is the BO in his recording room) (source).
+Wizards of the Coast, makers of the card game, removed him from the list of people they gave promotional material to, and Jeremy crooned about how he was an edgy boy being punished for being too edgy, even stating that the current crop of people who get promotional material are "milquetoast" (ironic, considering the only thing spicy about him is the BO in his recording room) (source).

 At around this time Jeremy began to branch out into other anti-SJW talk.
 He began his channel, The Quartering, around July of 2017 and has continued it to this day.
 He also launched a kickstarter to make a mobile app that would help Magic and other card game players find similar players around them; despite raising over $30,000 for his venture (source), the app never took off.
 Jeremy would later blame other people in the Magic community for not supporting him, while also mentioning only in passing that his inability to market properly contributed to it (while simultaneously telling people he runs a lucrative marketing business for companies that spend millions on such things).